HISTORY OF PASCO COUNTY

 More information on the selection of Dade City as the county seat and the temporary and first permanent court house is in the Hendley history.

-Video clips of the 1998 dedication of the restored 1909 court house are on the clips page.
+Video clips of the 1998 dedication of the restored 1909 court house are on the video clips page.

 Historic Courthouse’s Roots Untangled With Discovery